kubernetes-sigs/security-profiles-operator/installation-usage.md

 within the cluster, which is pointing to the right service, TLS certificates as well as bearer token secret.

-When running on OpenShift, then the only configuration to be done is enabling user workloads by applying the following config map:
+When running on OpenShift and deploying upstream manifests or upstream OLM bundles, then the only configuration to be done is enabling user workloads by applying the following config map:

 ```yaml
 apiVersion: v1